-White desk with pink notebook, roses, keyboard, and gold paperclips that Francesca Varela uses to copy edit for romance, science fiction, and fantasy authors
+White desk with pink notebook, roses, keyboard, and gold paperclips that Francesca Varela uses to write environmental fiction

 BLOG